kafka4beam/brod/README.md

 Async APIs `brod:produce_cb/4` and `brod:produce_cb/6` allow callers to provided a callback function to handle acknowledgements from kafka.
-In this case, the caller may want to monitor the producer process because then the caller knows that the callbacks will not be evaluated hence a retry is required.
+In this case, the caller may want to monitor the producer process because then they know that the callbacks will not be evaluated if the producer is 'DOWN', and there is perhaps a need for retry.

 # Consumers